 Your professors and peers can provide you with good baselines of where you might want to be with your classes and with your schedule.
 Ask your peers how they manage their time or ask your professors what strategies they’d recommend – they were students once, too!

 How do I know if I should drop a course?

 Check in with your professor.

 If you feel like you’re struggling or aren’t able to keep up with the material, stop by your professor’s office hours and talk with them about it.

 They may be able to offer you additional support or recommend an on-campus service that can help you and keep you in the class.

 You may have a feeling that a course isn’t working for you, but you’ll want to confirm with an advisor before changing your classes to make sure you can stay on-schedule to apply for your major.

-You can make an appointment online or drop in for Quick Questions 9:00am-3:00pm Monday thru Friday.
+You can make an appointment online or drop in for Quick Questions 9:00am-3:00pm Monday through Thursday.

 If you have questions you don’t see here, feel free to stop in at our Quick Questions Drop-In Advising.
-We’re in the Student Success Center (UW1-160) 9:00am to 3:00pm Monday-Friday.
+We’re in the Student Success Center (UW1-160) 9:00am to 3:00pm Monday-Thursday.

 You can also reach us through email or by phone: